Comprehensive language-image pre-training for 3D medical image understanding: Results and discussion

-Comparing the values of RadFact-CT/$F_1$ \mbox{(+)}, which considers only statements mentioning the presence of abnormalities, and RadFact-CT/$F_1$ \mbox{(+/-)}, which considers statements about healthy organs and statements about abnormalities, reveals very different behaviour.
-While substantial differences between the methods can be measured under the \mbox{(+)} metric, the baselines achieve \mbox{(+/-)} scores that are almost as good as ours.
+Comparing the values of \radfactctp{}, which considers only statements mentioning the presence of abnormalities, and \radfactctpm{}, which considers statements about healthy organs and statements about abnormalities, reveals very different behaviour (see \cref{tab:apx:results_generation}).
+While our encoders reach substantially better metrics in the \mbox{(+)} setting, some of the baselines achieve slightly higher scores than our encoders as measured in the \mbox{(+/-)} setting.
 This is attributable to the vast imbalance of statements about presence vs.\ absence of abnormalities, with the latter dominating the metric.
-Thus, the inclusion of normal findings is an important but double-edged aspect of medical report generation.
-Since statements about absence of abnormalities improve apparent completeness and boost \mbox{(+/-)} metrics, they can mask a low diagnostic sensitivity, as highlighted in our \mbox{(+)} results.
+Thus, the inclusion of normal (negative) findings is an important but double-edged aspect of medical report generation.
+Since statements about the absence of abnormalities improve apparent completeness and boost \mbox{(+/-)} metrics, they can mask a low diagnostic sensitivity, as highlighted in our \mbox{(+)} results.